This initial guidance on the Homes for Ukraine scheme outlines the role of councils across England in supporting the scheme.

 - Fishguard Port

 These welcome arrangements should include basic meet and greet arrangements as well as the ability to provide immediate humanitarian assistance.
 There will be some local variation in response to match local needs and requirements.

 Councils at major ports should consider the following capabilities as a core service offer when establishing a welcome point:

 - Welcome/rest point, with toilet facilities, telephone, telephone charging facilities and translation capability.

 - Provision of any necessary immediate humanitarian assistance including food, drink, (over the counter) medical supplies and other sundries.

 - Link with local travel operators for general provision of advice on onward travel.

 - Triage point if matching arrangements fall down or if not met by a host and potential provision of overnight hotel accommodation; and

-- Signposting the online welcome guide covering access to public services and advice.
+- Signposting the relevant online welcome guide covering access to public services and advice.

 Councils should also consider the provision of social care staff to respond to any safeguarding concerns that may be flagged by Border Force.